xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 LPM and CEM are physically located amongst different Q100 and Q200 ASIC memories, which can be on-die and off-die (e.g TCAM, SRAM, HBM).
 This is out of this article scope.

 **Did you know? :bulb:** Cisco 8100 systems use Silicon One ASICs which do not have HBM memory (Q200L, G100).
-This restricts buffering capacities but also FIB scale and is the reason why they are used for DC applications.
+This restricts buffering capacities but also FIB scale and is the reason why they are used for routed DC applications.
 Please refer to this [deployment note](/8000/blogs/8100-8200-deployment-note/) for 8100 systems positioning.

 ## FIB Scale Testing Methodology